Graham v. Connor: Decision

-Having established the proper framework for excessive force claims, the Court explained that the Court of Appeals had applied a test that focused on an officer's subjective motivations, rather than on whether he had used an objectively unreasonable amount of force.
+Having established the proper framework for excessive force claims, the Court explained that the Fourth Circuit Court of Appeals had applied a test that focused on an officer's subjective motivations, rather than on whether he had used an objectively unreasonable amount of force.
 The Court then reversed the Court of Appeals' judgement and remanded the case for reconsideration that used the proper Fourth Amendment standard.

 Impact

 Many high-profile cases of alleged use of excessive force by a law enforcement officer have been decided based on the framework set out by Graham v.
 Connor, including those in which a civilian was killed by an officer: shooting of Michael Brown, shooting of Jonathan Ferrell, shooting of John Crawford III, shooting of Samuel DuBose, shooting of Jamar Clark, shooting of Keith Lamont Scott, shooting of Terence Crutcher, shooting of Alton Sterling, shooting of Philando Castile.
 In most of those cases, the officer's actions were deemed to pass the reasonableness test.
 Graham v.
 Connor was also repeatedly cited by both the prosecution and defense in State v.
 Chauvin regarding the murder of George Floyd, including by University of South Carolina professor Seth Stoughton, who compiled a 100-page report on the case as a prosecution expert.

 Police industry publications praise the precedent set by Graham v.
 Connor for enforcing police officers' rights to perform their duties without suffering injury and recognizing the dangers inherent to their work.
-Critics view the framework that it created as unjust based on the large number of high-profile acquittals that it has allowed by not permitting hindsight knowledge to be considered in a case for and allowing for racial biases to weigh on the verdict.
+Critics view the framework that it created as unjust based on the large number of high-profile acquittals that it has allowed by not permitting hindsight knowledge to be considered in a case and allowing for racial biases to weigh on the verdict.